SohailMohammed1/ReadyStemGoV2/README.md

 This is the live link: https://sohailmohammed1.github.io/ReadyStemGoV2/

 ## **Credits**
-- ChatGpt was used to help debug some parts of the code within JavaScript.
+- ChatGpt was used to help debug some parts of the code within JavaScript, including the multiple choice bug.
 - Credit to: https://www.youtube.com/watch?v=f4fB9Xg2JEY&ab_channel=BrianDesign for the design template of the quiz.
 - FontAwesome for the icons